Read Time: 3 minutes

 Another goal of the EDI Office is to work with policymakers and community partners on guidelines and programs to help reduce cancer disparities in underserved populations.

-“Our vision is creating a cancer-free frontier,” says Ovuoba.
+“Our vision is creating a future free from cancer,” says Ovuoba.
 “That means eliminating cancer across every demographic.”
 Many pieces go into that, she says, such as researching different populations in order to create solutions to the unique disparities each group faces.

 Achieving this vision, Ovuoba says, means increasing diversity in the medical research and health care fields.
 Accordingly, another strategic goal of the EDI Office is to develop best practices to hire, retain, and support faculty and staff from diverse racial and economic backgrounds.